RylieWeaver/rylieweaver.github.io/WordleBot/README.md

 </p>

 Besides small changes made since its release, Wordle has a total vocabulary of 12,972 words (call this V), of which 2,315 are possible target words (call this T).
 With those vocab sizes and 6 possible guesses, the number of unique Wordle games, defined as different target word or different sequences of guesses, is:
-$$\lvert V \rvert^6 \times \lvert T \rvert = 12972^6 \times 2315 \approx 10^{24}$$
+$$\lvert V \rvert^6 \times \lvert T \rvert = 12972^6 \times 2315 \approx 10^{28}$$
 (quite large).

 ### Existing Approaches

-There are quite a few different attempts of others for Wordle, including the use of heuristics, other machine learning models, and even brute force algorithms that fully solved the game.
+There are quite a few different attempts by others for Wordle, including the use of heuristics, other machine learning models, and even brute force algorithms that fully solved the game.
 Yes, you read that right; Wordle has been solved for the goal of minimizing the average number of guesses with 100% accuracy.
 The exact stats are 100% accuracy with an average of 3.42 guesses.
 By definition, there is no chance that WordleBot can beat that optimal algorithm, so why still make it?
 Firstly, WordleBot is, as far as I know, the most performant deep learning model for playing Wordle, and the insights gained can advise other deep learning enthusiasts on RL for game-playing.
 Secondly, it was quite fun!
 As said before, there are quite a few other attempts out there, but here are some significant ones that I've found (note that MinMean Entropy and Maximum Information Gain are equivalent):
 - Greedy MinMean Entropy: [Link1](https://jluebeck.github.io/posts/WordleSolver) [Link2](https://nhsjs.com/wp-content/uploads/2024/04/Using-Information-Theory-to-Play-Wordle-as-Optimally-as-Possible.pdf)
 - [2-Step Maximum Information Gain](https://www.youtube.com/watch?v=v68zYyaEmEA) (inspired me to make this WordleBot!)
 - [Heuristic + Rollout](https://arxiv.org/pdf/2211.10298)